inworld-ai/node-js-proxy/README.md

 npm start
 ```

-#### Linux Server Installation
+#### PM2 Server Installation & Setup

 To run the server as a stable daemon that will restart on boot.
-Use PM2 from the project directory.
 ```
 sudo npm install -g pm2
 pm2 startup